-The Company maintains a senior secured revolving credit facility, which matures on March 1, 2018, which provides a maximum borrowing facility size of \$400.0 million, subject to a borrowing base with advances against certain U.S. and Canadian accounts receivable, inventory and other assets as specified in the agreement.
-We have the option to increase the availability under the facility to \$450.0 million, subject to meeting certain requirements and obtaining commitments for such increase.
+On February 24, 2017, PolyOne amended and restated its senior secured revolving credit facility increasing the maximum borrowing facility size from \$400.0 million to \$450.0 million, subject to a borrowing base with advances against certain U.S. and Canadian accounts receivable, inventory and other assets as specified in the agreement.
+Under the terms of the amended and restated senior secured revolving facility the maturity date was extended to February 24, 2022.
 The revolving credit facility has a U.S. and a Canadian line of credit.
-Currently there are no borrowings on the U.S. or Canadian portion of the facility.
+Currently there are no borrowings on the Canadian portion of the facility.
 Advances under the U.S. portion of our revolving credit facility bear interest, at the Company's option, at a Base Rate or a LIBOR Rate plus an applicable margin.
 The Base Rate is a fluctuating rate equal to the greater of (i) the Federal Funds Rate plus one-half percent, (ii) the prevailing LIBOR Rate plus one percent, and (iii) the prevailing Prime Rate.
 The applicable margins vary based on the Company's daily average excess availability during the previous quarter.
-The weighted average annual interest rate under this facility for the year ended December 31, 2016 and 2015 were 3.15% and 2.46%, respectively.
-As of December 31, 2016 and 2015, we had no borrowings under our revolving credit facility, which had availability of \$382.7 million and \$338.7 million, respectively.
+The weighted average annual interest rate under this facility for the year ended December 31, 2016 was 3.15%.
+As of December 31, 2017, we had borrowings of \$56.5 million under our revolving credit facility, which had availability of \$326.2 million.
+As of December 31, 2016, we had no borrowings under our revolving credit facility, which had availability of \$382.7 million.

 The agreements governing our revolving credit facility and our senior secured term loan, and the indentures and credit agreements governing other debt, contain a number of customary financial and restrictive covenants that, among other things, limit our ability to: consummate asset sales, incur additional debt or liens, consolidate or merge with any entity or transfer or sell all or substantially all of our assets, pay dividends or make certain other restricted payments, make investments, enter into transactions with affiliates, create dividend or other payment restrictions with respect to subsidiaries, make capital investments and alter the business we conduct.
-As of December 31, 2016, we were in compliance with all covenants.
+As of December 31, 2017, we were in compliance with all covenants.

 The Company also has a credit line of \$16.0 million with Saudi Hollandi Bank.
 The credit line has an interest rate equal to the Saudi Arabia Interbank Offered Rate plus a fixed rate of 0.85% and is subject to annual renewal.
 Borrowings under the credit line were primarily used to fund capital expenditures related to the manufacturing facility in Jeddah, Saudi Arabia.
+As of December 31, 2017, letters of credit under the credit line were \$0.2 million and borrowings were \$11.7 million with an interest rate of 2.69%.
 As of December 31, 2016, letters of credit under the credit line were \$0.2 million and borrowings were \$12.3 million with an interest rate of 2.84%.
-As of December 31, 2015, letters of credit under the credit line were \$0.2 million and borrowings were \$12.6 million with an interest rate of 1.78%.
-As of December 31, 2016 and 2015, there was remaining availability on the credit line of \$3.5 million and \$3.2 million, respectively.
+As of December 31, 2017 and 2016, there was remaining availability on the credit line of \$4.1 million and \$3.5 million, respectively.